In today’s competitive business landscape, customer churn rate has become a key performance indicator for businesses of all sizes.

 The average churn rate across all industries is approximately 5%.
 However, this number varies significantly depending on the industry and business model.

-In this blog, we will understand the meaning and how to reduce customer churn rate (also known as customer attrition).
+In this blog, we will understand the meaning of customer churn rate also known as customer attrition & how to reduce customer churn rate.

 A. What is customer churn?

-Customer churn is the percentage of the customers that has stopped using the company’s product or service during a certain time frame.
+Customer churn is the percentage of customers who stop using a company’s product or service over a set time.

 It is usually expressed as a percentage of the total number of customers at the beginning of that period.

-To calculate churn rate, you need to divide the number of customers you lost during that time period by the number of customers you had at the beginning of that time period.
+To find the churn rate, divide the number of customers lost during a specific time by the number of customers at the start of that time.

 For example, if the number of customers is 400 at the start of the time period, and the end of that period it is 360, the churn rate will be 10%.